-- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is a privately fostered child.
+- goes missing from education, home or care; - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit; - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is a privately fostered child.

-Abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+Abuse, neglect, exploitation and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.
-All staff should be aware of indicators of abuse and neglect (Appendix 1) so that they are able to identify cases of children who may be in need of help or protection.
+All staff should be aware of indicators of abuse, neglect and exploitation (Appendix 1) so that they are able to identify cases of children who may be in need of help or protection.
+They should be mindful that harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
 Staff should also be cognisant of safeguarding issues (Appendix 2).